pktmasseta/pktmasseta.github.io/_brothers/twentysixes.md

     nickname: Madame President
     blurb: >
       Alex is one of the smartest brothers you'll ever meet.
 You won't catch him wasting away his life with unfruitful games of beer pong.
 Instead, he'll spend those Friday nights in the most fruitful adventures within the halls of McCormick.
 Beyond the impact he's already made at McCormick, Alex wants to make an impact on the world at large.
 He's already inspiring the younger generation by his riveting lectures at PokerBots.
 One attendee of these lectures, who happens to be a resident at McCormick, commented that they were a tour de force of erudition, a tear-jerking marriage of theory and practice.
 Oh the places he will go!
-  - initials: PXP
-    name: Peter Pu
-    activities: Rowing, UROP, Global Platinum Securities (GPS)
-    major: Biological Engineering (20)
-    hometown: Chicago, Illinois
-    quote:
-    nickname: Sun Pzu
-    blurb: >
-      If you see what looks like an Asian dad swerving at 20mph on an electric scooter across Boston, it's probably Peter Pu.
-Known enthusiast of clementines, Dirty Water Dough Company, and Gal Gadot, Peter is the last person you'll ask for advice (or first, but just to hear what he'll say).
-His forays into the corporate world via Sloan Business Club and Global Positioning Systems don't exactly help his reputation for navigating the world free from the hindrances of a moral compass.
-In order to defend his title of MVP of the MIT D1 Crew team, he wakes up at 6am every morning to cruise to the boathouse, his hunting grounds.
-Even with all this on his plate, he still somehow spends most of his waking hours at his lab, where he can pursue his true passion of Biology research.
-To Peter, his journey towards his PhD always comes first - over his classes, his friends, and even his hygiene.
-It has been said that in one summer, he personally injected over 3 billion worms using only his God-given appendages and a pair of latex gloves (don't ask how).
-But even at the end of the day, with all his superhuman features and traits, Peter still faces the plight of the common man - on his quest for true love.
   - initials: JDD
     name: Jacob David
     activities: Lifting, Research, Cooking, Latin Dance